MuhammedKalkan/Portal/README.md

 You can preview live demo [HERE](http://www.terrainserver.com/)

+You can get the source DEM data used for the showcase Heightmap[HERE](http://naturalearth.springercarto.com/ne3_data/dem_large.zip)
-You can get the source DEM data used for the showcase [HERE](http://naturalearth.springercarto.com/ne3_data/dem_large.zip)
+You can get the source DEM data used for the showcase Quantized Mesh[HERE](https://lta.cr.usgs.gov/GTOPO30)

 Comments and inputs are quite welcome.
 You can follow progress from issues and here